 3.1 Market Access

-Market access to healthcare technologies requires diligent evaluation, keeping in mind the stakeholders’ interests and standpoints (Ducournau et al., 2019).
-Different stakeholders including patients, pharmaceutical companies, manufacturers, hospitals, health insurance companies, government health agencies and public funding institutions, have diverse perspectives with regards to market access of novel health care technologies and products.
-A process is established to ensure all appropriate stakeholders, especially patients who would benefit from these advanced healthcare technologies, get rapid and equal access at an appropriate price.
+Market access to healthcare technologies requires diligent evaluation, considering stakeholder interests and viewpoints (Ducournau et al., 2019).
+Different stakeholders, including patients, pharmaceutical companies, manufacturers, hospitals, health insurance companies, government health agencies, and public funding institutions, have diverse perspectives with regard to market access to novel healthcare technologies and products.
+A process is established to ensure all appropriate stakeholders, especially patients, who would benefit from these advanced healthcare technologies have rapid and equal access at an appropriate price.
 At the same time, patients ought to benefit from timely access to therapeutic interventions that offer clinical and economic value.

 Market Authorization Process

 Market access is initiated by national registration and approval for market authorization.
-Regulatory agencies need clinical proof from sponsors for safe use and optimum quality and standards.
-Due to absence of any binding compliance and requirements for proof of clinical effectiveness, information regarding market registration is not enough for any decisions regarding market access.
-Therefore, more clinical proof is required from the sponsor.
+Regulatory agencies require clinical proof from sponsors for safe use and optimum quality and standards.
+Due to the absence of any binding compliance and requirements for proof of clinical effectiveness, information about market registration is insufficient for decisions regarding market access.
+Therefore, additional clinical proof is required from the sponsor.
 Steps are being initiated to acquire more substantial clinical evidence to support decisions regarding market access.
-Market authorization is initiated by an independent organization with no influence of HTA agencies in the decision-making process.
-Market authorization occurs prior to HTA assessment; thus, the two institutions need to establish a healthy working arrangement (Bertram et al., 2021).
+Market authorization is initiated by an independent organization with no influence over HTA agencies in the decision-making process.
+Market authorization occurs prior to HTA assessment; thus, the two institutions must establish a healthy working arrangement (Bertram et al., 2021).

 Significance of Regulatory Evidence and Access Evidence in Market Access

-Market authorization is provided based on the following factors: primarily quality, safety and efficacy of the technology referred to as ‘regulatory evidence‘.
-Further, recommendations regarding medical coverage and reimbursement procedures are made by determining the value of relevant health technology, which is referred to as ‘access evidence‘ (Lakdawalla et al., 2018).
-Access evidence indicates the value of technology to patients, healthcare providers, and healthcare payers by analyzing the advantages of novel technology compared to routine clinical interventions, for instance, better clinical outcomes and improved quality of life (Akehurst et al., 2017).
-Clinical effects and benefits of health technology to patients are assessed by pharmaceutical companies or technology manufacturers and reviewed in HTA.
-This allows HTA agencies to recommend guidelines relevant for medical coverage and reimbursement decisions (Ducournau et al., 2019).
-Different national jurisdictions and disparities create a bottleneck, though efforts are being made to harmonize the process.
+Market authorization is provided based primarily on the quality, safety, and efficacy of the technology, referred to as “regulatory evidence.”
+Recommendations regarding medical coverage and reimbursement procedures are made by determining the value of the relevant health technology, which is referred to as “access evidence” (Lakdawalla et al., 2018).
+Access evidence indicates the value of technology to patients, healthcare providers, and healthcare payers by analyzing the advantages of novel technology compared with routine clinical interventions, for instance, achieving better clinical outcomes and improved quality of life (Akehurst et al., 2017).
+The clinical effects and benefits of health technology to patients are assessed by pharmaceutical companies or technology manufacturers and reviewed in the HTA.
+This allows HTA agencies to recommend guidelines relevant to medical coverage and reimbursement decisions (Ducournau et al., 2019).
+The particular characteristics and disparities in different national jurisdictions can create bottlenecks, although efforts are being made to harmonize the process.

 Self-Check Questions

-Please complete the following sentence.
+Please complete the following sentence:

-The function of HTA includes ‘Assessment’ of clinical evidence and economic analysis necessary for decision making, and ‘Appraisal’ process involving aspects like strategy, ability and potential.
+The function of HTA includes ‘Assessment’ of clinical evidence and economic analysis necessary for decision-making and the ‘Appraisal’ process that involves aspects such as strategy, ability, and potential.

 Please mark the correct statements.

-Marketing authorisation (for a particular indication) is granted based on pharmaceutical quality, efficacy, safety and the benefit-risk-ratio.
+Marketing authorization (for a particular indication) is granted based on pharmaceutical quality, efficacy, safety and the benefit-risk-ratio.

 Secondly, medical coverage and reimbursement procedures at par with the value of relevant health-technology are taken into account, referred to as ‘access evidence‘.

-An element of an HTA core model, ‘Ontology’ refers to how the problem should be addressed or reported.
+An element of an HTA core model, ‘ontology’ refers to how the problem should be addressed or reported.

 Please complete the following sentence: